 This lesson covers the creation of a manual assessment.
 This is an assessment that you would like to create an answer key for, then manually enter scores or print answer sheets.

-Note that creating an assessment manually (i.e. without "scanning" an answer key via a web camera or document camera) will not limit what you do with the assessment after it's created.
+Note: Creating an assessment manually (i.e. without "scanning" an answer key via a web/document camera) will not limit what you do with the assessment after it's created.
 For example, you can create an assessment manually at home and then scan student answer sheets for the same assessment the next day.

 1. Click Assessments.

 2. Under General, click Create a New Assessment.

 1. Select Manual/Hybrid Assessment.